 This actually matters for understanding how to approach them.

 First, vivas allow examiners to assess whether the work is actually yours.
 It's not about catching plagiarists, that's what plagiarism detection software handles.
-It's about ensuring you genuinely understand your research.
+It's about ensuring you truly understand your research.
 If you present work that isn't yours, you'll struggle to answer detailed questions about it.
 If the work is yours, you'll work through those questions comfortably.

 Second, vivas provide clarification.
 Your dissertation is a text.
 Sometimes text is ambiguous.
 Sometimes examiners misunderstand what you meant.
 A viva allows you to clarify.
 "What I meant in chapter three was..." or "That sentence was poorly worded.
 What I actually found was..."
 Examiners appreciate that.
 It matters.